Tennis Racket Blog

 Larger Tennis Racket Head Size (above 102 square inches)

 - The size of the Tennis Racket head is directly proportional to the power that is generated (so the bigger the head size, the higher chance of power).

-- For players who do not have a hard time finding the sweet spot, a smaller Tennis Racket head size allows them to achieve greater accuracy within their tennis shots.
+- For players who do not have a hard time finding the sweet spot, a smaller Tennis Racket head size allows them to achieve greater accuracy within their shots.